 It’s also important to explore outside control issues, like fractures in your foundation, openings in pipes, and loose screens.
 DIY home repair and upgrades can typically introduce holes that wildlife are eager to exploit.

-Denver Rat Control Procedure: Here are the steps
+Denver Rat Control Procedure: Here are the steps to remove this pest

 2. Rat and Mice Exclusion